abelaa1/ML4T/README.md

 ## 🚀 Projects
 ### **Predicting Stock Prices**
-- Built a linear supervised learning model to predict stock price movements based on historical data.
+- Built a supervised learning model to predict stock price movements based on historical data.
 - Evaluated model accuracy and adjusted for overfitting using cross-validation.

 ---